szech/mmm-uk-pollen-forecast/README.md

   5. Profit!

-try `npm install -g` in step 2 if it doesn't work other things to try:
-- refresh the browser window where the mirror is displayed
-- restart the mm server

  **Example config.js entry:**
 ```
  {
     module: 'mmm-uk-pollen-forecast',
     position: 'bottom_center',
     config: {
-        updateIntervalHours : 2,
+        updateIntervalHours : 2,    // update every 2 hrs
-        region : se
+        region : 'se',              // forecast for London & SE England
+        first_display_date_DD_MM: '01-04', // show module from 1st April
+        last_display_date_DD_MM: '01-09'  // hide module after 1st September

     }
  },
 ```

+## troubleshooting:
+- try `npm install -g` in step 2
+- refresh the browser window where the mirror is displayed
+- restart the mm server
+- double check the config.js entry
+- have you configured the module to be hidden?
+- do you have enough antihistamines?
+- avoid alcohol, it tends to make your hayfever symptoms worse :'(